spryker/spryker-docs/_drafts/oryx/routing.md

-Lit routes using the standard [lit router library](https://github.com/lit/lit/tree/main/packages/labs/router#readme), so see its documentation for more information on how to configure routes.
+Lit routes using the standard lit router library.
+For more information about configuring routes, see the [router documentation](https://github.com/lit/lit/tree/main/packages/labs/router#readme).